GitMubarak/jobwp/readme.txt

 == Installation ==

-Install Display FAQs as a regular WordPress plugin.
+Install JobWp as a regular WordPress plugin.
 Here are different ways to install plugin:

 **Install by search plugin:**

 1. In your Admin, go to menu Plugins > Add New
-2. Search Display FAQs
+2. Search Display jobwp
 3. Click to install
 4. Activate the plugin
-5. Setup the proper settings in WP FAQs menu
+5. Setup the proper settings in WP Jobs menu

 **Install by upload plugin:**

-1. Download the latest version of Display FAQs (.zip file)
+1. Download the latest version of JobWp (.zip file)
 2. In your Admin, go to menu Plugins > Add New
 3. Select "Upload Plugin"
 4. Click on "Choose File"
-5. Select downloaded wp-display-faq.zip and click on "Install Now" button
+5. Select downloaded jobwp.zip and click on "Install Now" button
 6. Activate the plugin

 == Frequently Asked Questions ==

 = I have installed the plugin.
 What next? =

-Please go to Admin -> WP FAQs menu and Add your FAQs.
-Copy the Shorcode [wp_display_faq] and use it in any page.
+Please go to Admin -> WP Jobs menu and Add your Jobs.
+Copy the Shorcode [jobwp_listing] and use it in any page.

 == Screenshots ==

-1. Showing FAQs in a demo page
+1. Showing Jobs in a demo page

 == Changelog ==

-= 1.1 =
-* Category wise FAQs display added (Shortcoded)
-* Display limit option added to Shortcode
-* Change Post status from dropdown to radio
-* Page-attributes metabox added
-* FAQs sort by post order
-* FAQs title font color option added
-* FAQs title font size option added
-* FAQs title Background color
-* FAQs title Border color
-* Code optimized
-* CSS issue fixed

 = 1.0 =
 * Initial release